corretto/amazon-corretto-crypto-provider/README.md

   re-run the tests.
 * `com.amazon.corretto.crypto.provider.registerEcParams`
   Takes in `true` or `false` (defaults to `false`).
-  If `true`, then ACCP will register its EC-flavoered AlgorithmParameters implementation on startup.
+  If `true`, then ACCP will register its EC-flavored AlgorithmParameters implementation on startup.
   Else, the JCA will get the implementation from another registered provider (usually stock JCE).
-  Using JCE's impelmentation is generally recommended unless using ACCP as a standalone provider Callers can choose to register ACCP's implementation at runtime with a call to `AmazonCorrettoCryptoProvider.registerEcParams()`
+  Using JCE's implementation is generally recommended unless using ACCP as a standalone provider Callers can choose to register ACCP's implementation at runtime with a call to `AmazonCorrettoCryptoProvider.registerEcParams()`
 * `com.amazon.corretto.crypto.provider.registerSecureRandom`
   Takes in `true` or `false` (defaults to `false` in FIPS mode, defaults to `true` in non-FIPS).